joaopn/zotero_llm/README.md

 - `--item-id ITEM_ID`: Specific Zotero item ID to process
 - `--query "search term"`: Search for item by title/content
 - `--collection-path "path1" "path2" ...`: One or more hierarchical collection paths (supports subcollections)
+- `--unfiled`: Process all unfiled items (items not assigned to any collection)

 ### Examples
 ```bash